Residents and businesses in Fort Collins have two options for recycling their glass.

 Not at this time.
 Local trash/recycling haulers will continue collecting glass with the rest of the materials accepted by the curbside recycling program and the glass will be put to use for a beneficial secondary purpose (as trench drainage material, for instance).
 The City doesn't currently plan to ask haulers to separately collect glass (which would require them to either bring another truck to your home or to set up a second compartment in the existing truck).

-Concerned residents may separate their glass and recycle it at Fort Collins Recycling Drop-off Center (1702 Riverside), at the Larimer County recycling center (co-located at the landfill, 5887 S. Taft Hill Road) or one of the City of Loveland glass collection sites, where it will be taken to a facility in Denver that will make it into new glass bottles.
+Concerned residents may separate their glass and recycle it at City's Timberline Recycling Center (1903 S. Timberline Rd), at the Larimer County recycling center (co-located at the landfill, 5887 S. Taft Hill Road) or one of the City of Loveland glass collection sites, where it will be taken to a facility in Denver that will make it into new glass bottles.

 Do not place plastic bags or cardboard in the glass recycling container at the City's drop-off and never include plastic bags in your curbside recycling bin.
 Plastic bags may be taken to one of our many local grocery stores.

 Eleven states already have "bottle bill" systems, where you pay a refundable nickel or dime per bottle at the point of purchase on beverage containers.
 A number of other states have also been studying this approach.
 Beverage companies are often opponents to advance disposal/deposit requirements.
 However, in states that have bottle bills, 85-90% of bottles are recycled.
 Non-bottle bill states, by comparison, struggle to recover even 50% of their bottles and cans.
 The clean glass generated by bottle bill states is the major feedstock for local glass-to-glass recycling plants.